Sign up FAQs

 Why should I sign up?
 What makes the Uganda Marathon so special?

 You’ll be attending the Best International Running Event and have The Time of Your Life!
-The Uganda Marathon won “Best International Event” at the UK Running Awards 2016, “Best Marathon in Africa” from RAD Magazine, “Best Marathons 2018: The 9 Races You Shouldn’t Miss” from Red Bull UK, and was nominated for “Best for Poverty Reduction” at the World Responsible Tourism Awards.
+The Uganda Marathon won “Best International Event” at the UK Running Awards 2016, won “Best Marathon in Africa” from RAD Magazine, and was included in “Best Marathons 2018: The 9 Races You Shouldn’t Miss” from Red Bull UK.
+Furthermore, it was nominated in “Best for Poverty Reduction” at the World Responsible Tourism Awards.
 Our participants are of all ages, come from all over the world and have a wide range of running abilities.
 You will all come together and forge lasting friendships as you become part of the local community too.
 Your outlook on life will be changed for the better as you experience our festival of adventure, impact and challenge, with hundreds of fantastic people!
 Its no wonder 1 in 5 participants describe the adventure as “The Best Week of My Life”!

 You’ll facilitate sustainable international development in a community that needs you: the Uganda Marathon has a year-round presence in Masaka, so you can rest assured that all of your donations will be spent efficiently.
 We are committed to working towards sustainability, in partnership with the local community, within the United Nations Global Goals framework.
 So you’ll be leaving behind a legacy for years to come!